April 28, 2020

 Let Us Answer Your Questions About Closing Costs In Portland.

 At Better Off House Buyers, we want to get cash in your hand as soon as possible.
 We are professional home buyers experienced in purchasing homes in Portland, Oregon.
 We’re here to answer your questions about closing costs or anything else you need to know.
 Are you ready to talk with an investor about your property?
 Please contact us today.

 We enumerate some of the most common questions people used to ask us.

 Who may pay for the new owner’s title insurance policy?

 Title insurance protects homebuyers from the prospect of someone contesting their legitimacy as the new homeowner.
-There are 2 title insurance policies, one for the buyer and one for the lender.
-The latter also needs protection as they’re providing the mortgage to purchase the home.
+There are 2 title insurance policies, one for the buyer and the lender.
+The latter also needs protection as they provide the mortgage to purchase the home.

-a thorough title search is done on the property to ensure there aren’t any issues that could affect the sale later on.
+A thorough title search is done on the property to ensure no issues could affect the sale later.